Hespeler Heritage Conservation District Study

 Background & Process

+As a result of public input and Council's decision, the project will move forward to the Plan Phase.
 The Plan Phase involves the development of policies, guidelines and procedures to help guide future changes in the District so that the area’s cultural heritage value is conserved.
+Public consultation continues to be an important part of this project.
+The following opportunities for public feedback will take place during the Plan Phase:

 Hespeler HCD Community Focus Group

-The Ontario Heritage Act enables the City of Cambridge to designate properties or areas of significance as a Heritage Conservation District (HCD).
-This is done through a designation by-law and can apply to individual properties (Part IV) or a neighbourhood or district (Part V).
+The Ontario Heritage Act enables the City of Cambridge to designate areas of significance as Heritage Conservation Districts (HCDs).
+This is done through a designation by-law and applies broadly to properties located within a specified neighbourhood or area.
 Heritage designation is a way for the community to honour and protect these areas of cultural heritage value.

 We want your input on the Hespeler Heritage Conservation District (HCD) Study.